 arranged for five recorders

-David is also a vocalist, singing baritone and the occasional countertenor.
-When he is not singing solo roles in sacred oratorios (recent performances include Pilate from Bach’s Johannes-Passion, Evangelist in Daniel Pinkham’s Seven Last Words of Christ, and bass soloist for Purcell’s Behold I Bring You Glad Tidings), he regularly sings with local choral ensembles at any given opportunity.
+David is also a baritone vocalist; when they are not singing solo roles in sacred oratorios (solo performances include Pilate from Bach’s Johannes-Passion, Evangelist in Daniel Pinkham’s Seven Last Words of Christ, and bass soloist for Purcell’s Behold I Bring You Glad Tidings), they regularly sing with local choral ensembles at any given opportunity.

 “The Parting Glass”